-A new era for Steam Pump Ranch began in 1933 when John Monroe "Jack" Procter purchased the largely abandoned ranch from the Pusch estate.
+A new era for Steam Pump Ranch began when John Monroe "Jack" Procter purchased the largely abandoned ranch.
 Procter had moved to Tucson in 1932 to manage the exclusive downtown Pioneer Hotel, a position he held until 1962.
 Procter is said to have called the ranch "my best diversion".
-In addition to ranching and breeding prize bulls as a hobby, Procter built a new house, associated ranching structures, and a long row of chicken coops.
+In addition to ranching and breeding prize bulls as a hobby, Procter built a house there in the early 1940s, associated ranching structures, and a long row of chicken coops.
 He raised chickens to provide meat and eggs for the Pioneer Hotel dining room.
 Over the years the family often used the ranch as a leisure retreat from the city.
 Jack died in 1972 and ownership of the ranch passed to his grandsons, John and Henry Leiber.

-Jack Procter and a prize bull in 1941.
+Jack Procter and a prize bull.